This information describes how to take in the amount of iron your body needs to stay healthy.

 - If the food has 20% or more of the daily value, it is high in iron.

-To calculate exactly how much iron a food has, multiply the daily value for iron (18 mg) by the % daily value in 1 serving of the food.
-For example, if a food label says it provides 50% of the daily value for iron, then multiply 18 mg by 50%.
-One serving of that food contains 9 mg of iron.
+You can figure out exactly how much iron a food has.
+To do this, multiply the daily value for iron (18 mg) by the % daily value in 1 serving of the food.
+For example, if a Nutrition Facts label says it provides 50% of the daily value for iron, then multiply 18 mg by 50% (0.5).
+When you multiply 18 by 0.5, it equals 9.
+This means 1 serving of that food has 9 mg of iron.

 Helping Your Body Absorb Iron

-Iron from animal sources, called heme iron, is easiest for your body to absorb.
-Iron from nonanimal foods, called nonheme iron, is harder for your body to absorb.
+Iron from animal sources, called heme iron, is easiest for your body to absorb (take in).
+Iron from plant sources, called nonheme iron, is harder for your body to absorb.
+Most nonheme iron is found in plant foods, such as whole grains, nuts, seeds, legumes, beans, and leafy greens.

 You can help your body absorb more iron by doing the following:

-- Use a cast iron pan to cook foods high in iron.
+- Use a cast iron pan to cook foods that are high in iron.
+Doing this will add more iron into your food.

 Some things make it harder for your body to absorb iron.
-Follow the guidelines below.
+Follow these guidelines.

 - If you drink coffee or tea, drink it between your meals, not with them.
-This includes all types of coffee and tea, including regular and decaf coffee and black and green tea.
+This includes all types of coffee and tea, including regular and decaffeinated coffee and black and green tea.

-- Don’t eat more than 30 grams of fiber a day.
+- Do not eat more than 30 grams of fiber a day.

 Choosing Foods With Iron